adct-the-experimenter/binaural-audio-editor/README.md

   *Right Click and mouse movement to move the camera forward or backward.

   *Left Click + Right Click and mouse movement to move the camera up, down, left, or right.

+# Instructions

+  Dark blue cube is you the listener.

+  Negative position is the left side from the center.

+  Positive position is the right side from the center.

+  Light blue cubes are the sound producers.